-Kaia Gerber And Her Mom Cindy Crawford Show Off Amazing Family Resemblance In New Instagram Photo
+Kaia Gerber And Her Mom, Cindy Crawford, Show Off Amazing Family Resemblance In New Instagram Photo

-Kaia Gerber and her mother Cindy Crawford are giving some credence to the age-old saying that “the apple doesn’t fall far from the tree.”
+Kaia Gerber and her mother, Cindy Crawford, are giving some credence to the age-old saying, “the apple doesn’t fall far from the tree.”

-The mother and daughter duo showed off their amazing family resemblance in a new photo that popped up on Cindy’s official Instagram page.
-In the photo, Kaia and her supermodel mom are wearing outfits with a similar neckline but the 18-year-old wore her military styled jacket over a mini-skirt while her mom chose a pantsuit.
-Their hair color is also almost exactly the same and you can see undeniable similarities in their bone-structure.
+The mother-and-daughter duo showed off their amazing family resemblance in a new photo that popped up on Cindy’s official Instagram page.
+In the photo, Kaia and her supermodel mom are wearing outfits with a similar neckline, but the 18-year-old wore her military-style jacket over a miniskirt, while her mom chose a pantsuit.
+Their hair color is also almost exactly the same and viewers can see undeniable similarities in their bone-structure.

 In the comments, fans seemed in awe of the beauty that Cindy and Kaia are displaying in the photo.